 In either case, you’d need to be great at marketing to do this effectively.
 It would help if your photos are somewhat unusual as well.
 After all, there are a lot of amazing photos and photographers out there.
 This means you probably won’t earn much from a photograph of a sunset, regardless of how beautiful it is.
 The competition is simply too high.

 A second method is selling stock photos.
 Most paid stock photos sites allow you to do this.
 The catch is that you only earn if your photos sell.
 You don’t normally get much per sale either.
 If some of your photos become popular, this could be a nice income source.

 But, once again, it helps to be a little unusual.
 No one is even going to see your work if there are thousands of other images that look similar.

 Amazon FBA is a system that allows you to sell products on Amazon, without having to manually ship them every time you make a sale.
 Instead, your items are stored in Amazon’s warehouses.
 Amazon is then responsible for most of the related processes, including packing and shipping products out to buyers.

 This can be a good way to earn, as long as you find products that will sell and you can turn a profit on.
 Doing that takes time, research and planning.

 It wouldn’t be practical to set up an Amazon FBA business while you are on the road.
 There is too much initial work involved, especially as you need to get all of your products to Amazon.
 But, once you have the business up and running, you could potentially maintain it while you’re traveling.

 Writing is another process that you can do pretty much anywhere.
-As a field, freelance writing is huge, with many writers earning regular income from their work.
+As a field, freelance writing is huge, with many writers earning a regular income from their work.
 There is also high demand.
-That means the work is there, if you know where to look.
+That means they work is there if you know where to look.

 Sites like UpWork provide a way for freelancers and writers to find one another.
 You can also advertise your own work, perhaps through a website or even Craigslist.
 Writing guest blogs can also be effective and you may get paid per article.